ngamiga@gmail.com

 The board features a classic Amiga tradition naming board after B52 Songs this one is “Cosmic Thing”

-Hardware wise there are a few Sys info out now that show the system is slightly faster than a Pi3B, and is more than capable of running all the 68K classic Amiga software again I would give them 10 out 10 as in a way the hardware set out what it needed to do.
+Hardware wise there are a few Sys info out now that show the system is slightly faster than a Raspberry Pi3B, and is more than capable of running all the 68K classic Amiga software, again I would give them 10 out 10 as in a way the hardware is fast enough to do what it need to do, play Amiga games.

-However you can do lot more with a Pi3 system, they are much cheaper, offer internet, more usb ports, sd card reader, more ram, giopins, a lot more hackable etc, so based on that I have to only give them only a 9 out of 10.
+However you can do lot more with a Pi3 system, they are much cheaper, offer internet, more usb ports, sd card reader, more ram, gio-pins, a lot more hackable etc, loads of community support and so based on that I have to only give them only a 9 out of 10.

-It would of been nice to maybe had internet on the device, so updates and software could be downloaded without the need of a another computer. an extra USB port would have been nice too, only because if you have a Controller, Mouse and usb stick all in use you got no room for a keyboard, but lucky it does support USB hubs.
+It would of been nice to maybe had internet on the device, so updates and software could be downloaded without the need of another computer.
+An extra USB port would have been nice too, only because if you have a Controller, Mouse and USB stick all in use you got no room for a USB keyboard, but lucky it does support USB hubs.

 One other nice touch perhaps they could have done was to make a USB port inside the floppy drive, so inserting a USB flash drive would feel more like inserting a floppy disk.
 I get modifying the style of the system for this might have been a bit too much, as likely the size of the drive might have had to be made bigger, I have already seen modders suggesting doing this.